AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 * Optimization costs need to be carefully controlled
 * Optimizations should be "pay for play" and only incur costs when they provide benefit
-* Even when optimizaing, overall jit throughput is fairly well correlated the volume of native code generated, so we must carefully engineer code-expanding optimizations like inlining and loop transformations.
+* Even when optimizing, overall jit throughput is fairly well correlated the volume of native code generated, so we must carefully engineer code-expanding optimizations like inlining and loop transformations.